mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.4/api-reference/index.md

 enterprise: false
 ---

-The API exposed to users consists of the Edge-LB API, which enables creation and manipulation of pools of load balancers and HAProxy API itself.
-Please choose a section on the left for details.
+The Edge-LB API is exposed to users allowing the creation and manipulation of pools of load balancers.
+Details of the different available APIs are available on the sections below.